JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 Analysis to Model Variable Change
 """""""""""""""""""""""""""""""""
 After getting the analysis increment for :code:`[uReconstructZonal, uReconstructMeridional, temperature, spechum, surface_pressure]` from the minimization of cost function, the full field analysis state is calculated in :code:`+=` (add increment) method of :code:`State` class.
-In this method, the MPAS model variables :code:`[index_qv, pressure, theta, rho, u]` are also updated.
+In this method, the MPAS model variables :code:`[qv, pressure, theta, rho, u]` are also updated.
 The full-field pressure :code:`pressure` is obtained by integrating the hydrostatic equation from the surface.
 The dry potential temperature :code:`theta` is then calculated from :code:`temperature` and :code:`pressure`, and dry air density :code:`rho` is derived using the equation of state.
 The edge normal wind :code:`u` is incrementally updated by using :code:`subroutine uv_cell_to_edges`, originally from MPAS DART.

 Variable Change from Reading MPAS file to Analysis Variable